 Part 1 of a 3-Part Series on Basic Transistor Theory

 By Lothar Stern, Motorola Semiconductor Products Inc.

 transistors, usually referred to as field-effect transistors (FET's), and bipolar

-FET's, especially MOSFET's, are now used widely in low-noise front ends
+FET's, especially MOSFET's, are now used widely in low-noise front ends for TV and

 will discuss only bipolars.

 Transistor Basics.
 The basic element of any bipolar transistor

 is the pn junction, or diode, formed by chemically uniting a layer of p-doped semiconductor